 Going back to my discussion with Mike – one of the things I really struggled with from Oct 2016 until Nov 2019 – was getting ‘inspired’ or motivated to produce content about SEO/marketing.

-Since I decided instead to focus upon things I enjoy from November 2019 – my ability to produce content literally exploded.
+Since I decided instead to focus on things I enjoy from November 2019 – my ability to produce content literally exploded.

-Inspiration had no problem finding it’s placed inside of me on a daily basis.
+Inspiration had no problem finding its place inside of me on a daily basis.

 Now I see I’ve almost ‘trained’ myself to get inspired at a certain time of the day.